 Asbestos Use on Navy Ships

-Literally tons of asbestos insulating materials were used on all classes of US Navy vessels–ranging from asbestos pads, felt and cloth to asbestos pipe covering and cement to asbestos gaskets and packing.
-Until the 1980s, a Navy ship's machinery and piping would be covered with asbestos insulation from stem to stern.
+Literally tons of asbestos insulating materials were used on all classes of U.S. Navy vessels–ranging from asbestos pads, felt and cloth to asbestos pipe covering and cement to asbestos gaskets and packing.
+Until the 1980s, a Navy ship’s machinery and piping was covered with asbestos insulation from stem to stern.